histefanhere/quickscripts/README.md

 - Write good code.

 ## Actual TODO list of things I need to do
--[ ] Warn user about using the "q" key
+- [ ] Warn user about using the "q" key
--[ ] Have a command line option for testing config and scripts.yaml files -[ ] Make UI look good
+- [ ] Have a command line option for testing config and scripts.yaml files
+- [ ] Make UI look good
--[ ] Support for cycling through multiple screens/tabs of keys?
+- [ ] Support for cycling through multiple screens/tabs of keys?
+Categories?
+- [ ] Option in config for borderless window mode
+- [ ] Set name and scripts path via command line?